-Name of Candidate: INSTRUCTIONS FOR CANDIDATES: Please state your reasons for applying to the LL.M. programme in International Maritime Law and your career objectives (in particular please indicate which issue(s) you are most interested in and would like to study at the Institute).
+Name of Candidate:

+INSTRUCTIONS FOR CANDIDATES:

+Please state your reasons for applying to the LL.M. programme in International Maritime Law and your career objectives (in particular please indicate which issue(s) you are most interested in and would like to study at the Institute).
 Should the space provided below be insufficient, please attach additional sheets.

 ·

 ·

+·

 Name of candidate:

 INSTRUCTIONS FOR REI FRFF.

-Please state below in what o pacity and since when you have known the candidate, and your opinioundertake the LL.M. programme in International Maritime Law.
+Please state below in what capacity and since when you have known the candidate, and your opinio on the candidate's ability to undertake the LL.M. programme in International Maritime Law.

 Name:

 Title:

 Institution:

 Date: